NielsLiisberg/IceBreak-Performance/README.md

 ```
 ssh MY_IBM_I
 cd /www/icebreak-performance/ping2
-npm -i
+npm install
-;bash stpingrun2.sh
+bash stpingrun2.sh
 ````
 ``
-# Using VSCode as you IDE
+# Using VSCode as your IDE
 The Sitemule team has made a cool plugin for VSCode so you can edit and compile RPG code.

 In your browser open, download and install VSCode